datopian/tech.datopian.com/ckan/play-around.md

 - Get an API key
 - Create organization
-- And create dataset inside organization (you can't cretae a dataset without a parent organization)
+- And create dataset inside organization (you can't create a dataset without a parent organization)

 #### Get a Sysadmin Key